Cross-channel traffic disruption

 However, Dover District Council works closely with the community to understand the impact on residents and businesses when the town is affected by disruptive periods.

-The Council fed this back to the Kent and Medway Resilience Forum (KMRF), which is a partnership of organisations, including DDC, working to improve resilience and ensure a co-ordinated response to emergencies that affect communities in the county.
+The Council feeds this back to the Kent and Medway Resilience Forum (KMRF), which is a partnership of organisations, including DDC, working to improve resilience and ensure a co-ordinated response to emergencies that affect communities in the county.

-Entry Exit System (EES)
+EU Entry Exit System (EES)

 Useful links and local contacts